kaspermunck/kaspermunck.github.com/_posts/2013-04-12-running-kiwi-specs-with-travis-ci.md

 ---
 layout: post
-title: "Running Kiwi Specs with Travis-CI"
+title: "Running iOS Application Unit Tests with Travis-CI"
 date: 2013-04-12 23:33
 categories:
 - travis-ci
 - kiwi
 - xcodetest
+- application unit tests
 - xcodebuild
 ---

-After [Travis announced support for Objective-C](http://about.travis-ci.org/blog/introducing-mac-ios-rubymotion-testing/) projects I have tried to make it work with Kiwi since it's my preferred testing framework.
-It wasn't as easy as I thought, but with a little help from some [awesome](https://github.com/sgleadow/xcodetest) [tools](https://github.com/jonathanpenn/WaxSim) I managed to make it work.
-Here's how I did it, step-by-step.
+[Travis](http://travis-ci.org) has just [announced support for Objective-C projects](http://about.travis-ci.org/blog/introducing-mac-ios-rubymotion-testing/).
+Unfortunately, Travis supports only logic unit tests (more on that later) out of the box.
+However, with a few extra steps (thanks to Travis for being extremely customizable), support for application unit tests becomes a reality as well.
+WIth a little help from some [awesome](https://github.com/sgleadow/xcodetest) [tools](https://github.com/jonathanpenn/WaxSim) I managed to make it work.

+My preferred testing framework is [Kiwi](https://github.com/allending/Kiwi), but this approach will do for any other testing for iOS.

-## Installing Kiwi
+### Installing Kiwi

 I use [CocoaPods](http://cocoapods.org) to manage dependencies.
 First, create a new project and make sure to include unit tests.